Network Bandwidth Explained: What It Is, How It Works, and How Much You Need in the Philippines

 -

-Gaming – Online games use both upload and download bandwidth.
-More bandwidth can reduce lag and improve gameplay.
+Gaming - Online games use both upload and download bandwidth.
+More bandwidth can reduce lag and improve gameplay, but ping matters more than raw bandwidth for competitive titles like Mobile Legends, Valorant, and DOTA 2.

 -

-Video calls – Apps like Zoom or Google Meet require steady upload and download bandwidth.
-Insufficient bandwidth causes freezes or drops in video quality.
+Video calls - Apps like Zoom or Google Meet require steady upload and download bandwidth.
+Insufficient upload bandwidth is the most common cause of freezes or dropped video quality in Philippine WFH setups.

 -

-Smart homes – If you have many smart devices (like security cameras, thermostats, or smart TVs), you’ll need more bandwidth to keep everything connected.
+Smart homes - If you have many smart devices such as security cameras, thermostats, or smart TVs, you will need more bandwidth to keep everything connected and responsive simultaneously.

 -